Angela Mariani, Host

 Anne Timberlake holds degrees in recorder performance from Oberlin Conservatory and Indiana University.
 She has received awards from the American Recorder Society and the National Foundation for the Advancement of the Arts, and, in 2008, was awarded a Fulbright Grant.
 With Musik Ekklesia, Anne has recorded for the Sono Luminus label, and she’s a founding member of the ensemble Wayward Sisters, specializing in music of the early baroque.
 Anne enjoys teaching as well as performing.
 In addition to music, she holds a B.A. in Creative Writing and covers the classical music beat for the Richmond Times-Dispatch (Virginia).
 She started writing for Harmonia in July 2013.

-Janelle Davis, Writer and Co-Host (Harmonia Early Music Podcast); Production Assistant
+Janelle Davis, Host, Harmonia Early Music Podcast; Production Assistant

 Janelle Davis is a violinist and performs with period instrument ensembles throughout the United States.
 She is currently a candidate for the Doctor of Music degree from Indiana University where she has specialized in early music.
 Janelle is a devoted educator having served in various capacities as a studio teacher, classroom orchestra director, and youth music festival clinician.
 Janelle also volunteers with Early Music In Motion—a non-profit organization dedicated to supporting communities under-served by the arts.
 She began working with Harmonia in January 2012.